 Note: DTLA has not fully gentrified, there are still pockets (i.e. Skid Row) that you would want to stay away from, but for the most part it’s relatively safe.
 Be careful which direction you walk in, especially if you head down to Little Tokyo and The Last Bookstore as you could easily end up in Skid Row.

-Below are my suggestions, as an art fanatic and foodie, on what to do in downtown Los Angeles while you’re waiting to get into Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away, but you can also enjoy these recommendations while you’re just hanging around in downtown. 😉
+Below are my suggestions, as an art fanatic and foodie, on what to do in downtown Los Angeles while you’re waiting to get into Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away.
+You can also enjoy these recommendations while you’re just hanging around in downtown, and best of all, all of these places can be seen in 1 day! 😉

 Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away is one of the most famous and highly-sought exhibits in Los Angeles and at The Broad.
 This exhibit is part of the reason for the insanely long lines outside of this museum, but this museum is also FREE so that doesn’t help either!